Ephfullstack/bank_account/readme.md

 Set up a bank account class which can be used as a template for a bank account object. this object can hold the functionality of being able to withdraw(credit) and deposit(debit) while expressing the date of the transaction and the total balance.

-This seemed like the most profficent way of creating this programm.
+In order to format the bank account class to express the desired output i created a second class called

 # phase 2

-extra functionality such as currency depending on whaat country the bank application is ran at as well as an overdraft system depending if the user has that option.
-Formating of the orignal function to express the program within a table view as expressed within the Acceptance Criteri.
+extra functionality such as currency depending on what country the bank application is ran at as well as an overdraft system depending if the user has that option.
+Formatting of the original function to express the program within a table view as expressed within the Acceptance Criteria.

 # phase 3

-A fullstack web application with the implemntation of HTMl and CSS, where the program can be run from a server.
+A fullstack web application with the implementation of HTMl and CSS, where the program can be run from a server.